 Terminal Resource Access and Assignment Policy: Defines processes and procedures the Department will use to manage, assign and allocate terminal resources at Sacramento International Airport.
-The Policy may be modified or rescinded at any time at the sole discretion of the Director..
+The Policy may be modified or rescinded at any time at the sole discretion of the Director.

-Use of Roads and Walkways - Restrictions: No person shall;
+Use of Roads and Walkways - Restrictions: No person shall:

 - Operate any type of vehicle or motorized equipment on roads or walkways except as designated by the County Vehicle Codes or in strict compliance with the California Motor Vehicle Code. - Travel on the Airport other than on the roads, walks or places provided for that particular class of traffic. - Use a motor vehicle without strict compliance with speed limits prescribed by County/posted traffic speed limit signs.
-No motor vehicle shall exceed the posted speed limit except emergency vehicles in emergency situations. - Use roads, walks or other places that will cause a Runway Incursion/Runway Deviation as defined by FAA Rules and Regulations or Orders. - Use the roads or walks in such a manner as to hinder or obstruct access or use by others. - Walk across or on a taxiway or runway, or enter a movement area unless the area is closed due to inspection, maintenance, or construction. - Walk in the tug tunnel connecting the basement of Terminal B to the ramp
+No motor vehicle shall exceed the posted speed limit except emergency vehicles in emergency situations. - Use roads, walks or other places that will cause a Runway Incursion/Runway Deviation as defined by FAA Rules and Regulations or Orders. - Use the roads or walks in such a manner as to hinder or obstruct access or use by others. - Walk across or on a taxiway or runway, or enter a movement area unless the area is closed due to inspection, maintenance, or construction.
+Wing walkers are permitted to walk alongside aircraft during pushback or towing operations. - Walk in the tug tunnel connecting the basement of Terminal B to the ramp.